Uniqueness of the Cauchy datum for the tempered-in-time response and conductivity operator of a plasma: Introduction

-In this paper, we consider a given stationary configuration $\{\ff_\species = F_{\species,0}(x, p)\}_{\species \in \Sp}$ of the plasma in presence of a static magnetic field $B_0 = B_0(x)$.
-The problem we then address is the linearized system of equations around the stationary solution $(\ff_\species = F_{\species,0}, \Ef= 0, \Bf = B_0)$.
-The associated unknowns are the linear perturbations $(f_{\species}, E, B)$, where $f_\species \simeq \ff_\species - F_{\species,0}$ is the perturbed distribution function for the particle species $\species \in \Sp$, $E$ and $B$ are the electric and magnetic fields of the perturbation.
-We could expect to need and be able to consider given arbitrary initial data.
-However, we seek to determine what is referred to as the \emph{dielectric response of the plasma} in the physical literature \cite{Brambilla1998, Stix1992, Larsson1982, Bornatici2003a}.
-The underlying physical idea is that the application of a small-amplitude electromagnetic perturbation induces a small change in the distribution functions $\ff_\species$, which represents the response of the plasma to the imposed electromagnetic disturbance.
-As we shall see below, such an analysis is common (e.g., in the modeling of electric circuits) and it is similar to the construction of the operator $Q$ in Horst's fixed-point argument mentioned above.
-In addition however, physical reasoning suggests that the response of the plasma is uniquely determined by and depends continuously on this imposed perturbation, hence with no prescribed Cauchy datum, not even for the distribution function, differently from Horst's approach.
-A precise mathematical analysis of the response of a plasma is important since that is the basis for the construction of constitutive relations for plasma waves, the simplest of which being the Ohm's law, and thus for the dispersion relation of plasma waves.
-The same problem has been considered by Omnes for a bounded plasma \cite{Omnes2003}.
-More recently, Cheverry and Fontaine \cite{Cheverry2017, Cheverry2017a} have addressed the characteristic variety (or dispersion relation) for the linearized Maxwell-Vlasov system using asymptotic methods, but here we focus on the properties of the plasma constitutive relation as an operator.
+Since we consider a linearized problem, the solution for $f_\species$ is not necessarily non-negative, but $F_{\species,0} + f_\species \geq 0$ (essentially, if $F_{\species,0} + f_\species$ fails to be non-negative, we no longer are in the linear regime).
+We need to keep the assumption on the existence of the velocity moments of $f_\species$ and the $L^1$-in-$x$ behavior (or $L^1_{\mathrm{loc}}$ in the idealized case of a plasma with an infinite number of particles, e.g., a uniform plasma over the whole space).

-Therefore we have to deal here with a different approach to the linearized Vlasov-Maxwell system, which is not considered as an evolution problem.
-A simple and accurate analogy for this type of situation is the classical electrical circuit equation with an imposed external potential, for which one has a particular solution and a general decaying solution for $t \to +\infty$.
-(Note that this general decaying solution goes to infinity if $t \to -\infty$.)
+We could expect to need and to be able to consider given arbitrary initial data.
+Our aim however is characterizing and determining what is referred to as the \emph{dielectric response of the plasma} in the physics literature \cite{Brambilla1998, Stix1992, Larsson1982, Bornatici2003a}.
+The underlying physical idea is that the application of a small-amplitude electromagnetic perturbation determines a small change in the distribution functions $\ff_\species$, which represents the response of the plasma to the imposed electromagnetic disturbance.
+It is similar to the construction of the operator $Q$ in Horst's fixed-point argument mentioned above.
+In addition however, physical reasoning suggests that the response of the plasma should be uniquely determined by and depend continuously on this imposed perturbation, hence there should be no need to prescribe a Cauchy datum.